 Can I Make Bread in a Hurry?

-I went online in search of a recipe that looked both simple and doable.
+I went online in search of a recipe that looked both simple and doable, basically, a No yeast bread with self-rising flour.
 And that’s when I found this 4-Ingredient Bread Loaf recipe from Mom Prepared.

 There are a lot of other similar recipes out there, but this one looked the easiest, and that was my goal—to make something super simple, super fast, and super tasty.

-So, I grabbed my loaf pan and got busy making this bread.
+So, I grabbed my loaf pan and got busy making this simple bread recipe.
 I’ll share more in a bit about how it turned out but let’s talk about what you’ll need to make it.

-You will find a full printable recipe card at the bottom of this post but here’s a quick peek at what you’ll need to make this loaf.
+You will find a full printable recipe card at the bottom of this quick homemade bread but here’s a peek at what you’ll need to make this loaf.
 These are simple ingredients you probably already have on hand.
 If you don’t happen to have self-rising flour, don’t fret!
 You can make your own.
 For each cup of flour you add 1 ½ teaspoons of baking powder, and ¼ teaspoon of salt.

 - 3 cups self-rising flour